MP Estate Planning UK

 We explain, in plain terms, how the tax position shifts when trustees direct payments so they go straight to a beneficiary.
 This matters for who pays the tax and who files the Self Assessment.

-We will walk through the key points: what counts as directed payments, how trust wording and entitlement affect outcomes, and where problems often arise.
+We will walk through the key points: what counts as directed payments, how the trust deed wording and entitlement affect outcomes, and where problems often arise.
 Typical pinch points include bank interest, dividends and rental profits.
 Timing of payments also changes who reports and who pays tax.

 Our aim is to set clear expectations.
 First identify the trust type and the deed wording.
 Then confirm whether payments are properly directed to the beneficiary.
 Finally, complete the right return or returns to avoid penalties and family disputes.